 Importance of Not Speaking to Police Without a Lawyer

 It is not good practice to speak to a police officer without a lawyer present.
 Most law enforcement officers would give this same advice to their own family members.
 Whether or not the person is guilty, it is never a good idea to speak to law enforcement.
 It is a constitutional right that all people have granted by the Fifth Amendment of the Constitution, to remain silent.
-The person never knows what it is that they might say that could be misinterpreted or taken the wrong way which is why it is better for an individual to practice their Miranda rights following a domestic violence arrest in Ft.
-Lauderdale.
+The person never knows what it is that they might say that could be misinterpreted or taken the wrong way which is why it is better for an individual in Fort Lauderdale to practice their Miranda rights following a domestic violence arrest.

 The laws require the government to prove charges against people who are accused – they have the burden of proof.
 It is not an accused’s job or duty to aid the police or prosecution to investigate a criminal charge that they might be facing.
 Typically, if law enforcement wants to engage an individual in an interview or an interrogation, it is in an effort to build evidence with respect to their case.
 More times than not, it tends to be more harmful than helpful.